Respect is important: Yomi Fabiyi on Iyabo Ojo and Nkechi Blessing's suspension

 Nigerians react

-A lot of people took to the comment section in agreement with the actor's statement, read some comments below:
+A lot of people took to the comment section in agreement with the actor's statement.
+Read some reactions below:

 Tunexyoba: